 December 6 - 11, 2021

-The JCC Literary Festival has been meaningfully curated and chaired by Danyael Halprin, Calgary-based writer and editor.
+The JCC Literary Festival was meaningfully curated and chaired by Danyael Halprin, Calgary-based writer and editor.
 If you’ve missed the live events or just want to watch them again, the recordings are available below.

 Monday, December 6